 - ¼ cup Pomegranate seeds

-- Pass the curd through a mesh strainer.
+- Pass the yogurt through a mesh strainer.

 - Add sugar and ginger juice and mix well until sugar dissolves.